FENECON Home 10 assembly and operating instructions

 Indoor or outdoor installation

-It is recommended that the FENECON Home 10 battery tower is installed in a well-ventilated room without external heat sources.
+We recommend installing the FENECON Home 10 battery tower in a well-ventilated room without sources of external heat.
 However, the battery tower can also be installed outdoors protected from the weather (e.g. garage).

 Installation at altitudes above 2000 m above sea level and in unventilated locations is not permitted.